futagoza/colourant/README.md

 #### Conditional Support

-Toggle colour support as needed; `colourant` includes simple auto-detection which may not cover all cases.
+Toggle colour support as needed; `colourant` includes auto-detection, but may not cover all cases.

 ```js
 const colourant = require( "colourant" );